lispysnake/serpent/README.md

 more on code right now than the runtime support project.
 Building it will enable components such as bgfx.

+## Running

+You'll need the shared libraries accessible when running a development build of serpent, or alternatively use `serpent-support`:

+    LD_LIBRARY_PATH=../serpent-support/runtime/lib ./serpent

 ## Modifications

 Please note any modifications must be hygienic - compiling with neither